Waterford Crystal Markings

 – Year of manufacture (on special pieces).

-IDENTIFICATION WATERFORD CRYSTAL MARKS AND DATES
+IDENTIFICATION OF WATERFORD CRYSTAL MARKS AND DATES

 identification of Waterford crystal markings with dates